 8. Sample Some Japanese Street Food After Enjoying the Blooms

-Popular cherry blossom viewing spots have plenty of stalls selling Japanese tidbits and street food such as takoyaki and okonomiyaki.
-At larger locations, there would also be exotic foodstuffs like roasted bamboo spouts and soft shell crab bits.
-In my opinion, there is no better way to end a Sakura viewing day than to sample some of Japan’s exotic street food while surrounded by drifting petals.
+Popular cherry blossom viewing spots often have plenty of stalls selling classic Japanese street food such as takoyaki and okonomiyaki.
+At larger locations, there could also be more exotic foodstuffs like roasted bamboo spouts and soft shell crab bits.
+You could end thus end a Hanami visit with a mini gourmet adventure, one with you atmospherically surrounded by drifting petals.
 After which, it's off to the next Hanami destination.
 Or an elaborate Kaiseki dinner.
-Or perhaps a slow, relaxing onsen soak, back at the ryokan.
+Or perhaps a slow, rejuvenating onsen soak, back at your hotel.